 Attempting to keep up with these false standards is tantamount to playing a rigged game—the game of Perfectionism is designed for failure.
 Plus, even if we could win that game, it wouldn’t make us happy—contentment comes from within, not from the entrapment of protruding hipbones or the bling-bling of consumer purchases.
 And yet we continue to play this game with religious devotion—myself included.

 For example, I published my first fiction book this week.
-It quickly climbed to #1 on Amazon.
-Going into the week, I didn’t have any expectations or sales goals, so watching the book climb into the top 10 was an incredible surprise.
-(Obviously, this book’s success is because of the wonderful readers we have here, for whom I am eternally grateful.)
+It quickly climbed to the top 10 on Amazon.
+Going into the week, I didn’t have any expectations or sales goals, so watching the book climb was a beautiful surprise.

 I’m not concerned about sales or making money with this book—it is far more important to me that people read it.
 Writing literary fiction has been my passion since I was 22 (I’m 30 now); so, suffice it to say, this book has been a long time coming.
-Moreover, writing fiction is 10 times harder than nonfiction for me: one must worry whether or not his characters feel real, whether or not the narrative flows fluidly, whether or not the plot serves a purpose, and a dozen other things.
+Moreover, writing fiction is ten times harder than nonfiction for me: one must worry whether or not his characters feel real, whether or not the narrative flows fluidly, whether or not the plot serves a purpose, and a dozen other concerns.
 However, writing fiction feels 100 times more rewarding when I “get it right.”
-That’s because fiction allows me to explain life in ways that non-fiction can’t: it can evince human emotion; it can exhibit what it’s like to live in the complex, modern world; it can explain life in ways that non-fiction can’t.
-The way I think about it is that non-fiction nourishes my intellectual side (i.e., what I think), while fiction nourishes my emotional side (i.e., what I feel).
+That’s because fiction allows me to explain life in ways that nonfiction can’t: it can evince human emotion; it can exhibit what it’s like to live in the complex, modern world; it can explain life in ways that nonfiction can’t.
+The way I think about it is that nonfiction nourishes my intellectual side (what I think), while fiction nourishes my emotional side (what I feel).